-By the end of Year 10 students analyse and evaluate the visual communications they make and view, and how visual communications from different historical, social and cultural contexts communicate ideas and information.
-Throughout the course students will explore a range of drawing and designing conventions.
-Industrial design, environmental design (architectural), and communication design (hand drawn illustration/posters/logo branding) will be explored both practically and analytically.
+By the end of Year 10, students analyse and evaluate the visual communications they make and view, and how visual communications from different historical, social and cultural contexts communicate ideas and information.
+Throughout the course, students will explore a range of drawing and designing conventions.
+Industrial design (objects and products, prototyping), and communication design (hand drawn and digital illustration/posters/logo branding) will be explored both practically and analytically.